In this article we lay out which software components you need when you're editing, uploading, or viewing a website.

 |Objective:||Learn which software components you need if you want to edit, upload, or view a website.|

-You can download for free most of the programs you need for web development.
+You can download most of the programs you need for web development for free.
 We'll provide a few links in this article.
 You'll need tools to 1) create and edit webpages, 2) upload files to your web server, and 3) view your website.

-Nearly all operating systems by default include a text editor and website viewer (called a browser).
-So usually you only need to acquire software for transferring files to your web server.
+Nearly all operating systems by default include a text editor and a browser, which you can use to view websites.
+As a result, you usually only need to acquire software for transferring files to your web server.

 There is no active learning available yet.
 Please, consider contributing.